MBagrat/personal-website/_posts/spring/2022-10-24-the-beginners-guide-transaction-in-spring.md

 - all dirty reads, nonrepeatable reads and phantom reads are prevented

 ## What is rollbackFor and noRollbackFor in Spring Transaction?
-- By default, @Transactioanl will take a look at RunTimeExceptions.
+- By default, @Transactional will take a look at RunTimeExceptions.
 If you need, you can roll back for any exceptions using rollbackFor.
 > @Transactional(readOnly = false, rollbackFor = Exception.class)

 - rollbackFor can be used to indicate which exceptions cause the transaction rollback